ysob64/CBAL/README.md

 TODO
 --

-- [ ] First setup bash script to automatically write the right directories in cfg.txt.
+- [x] First setup detection to automatically create cfg.txt in /home/[user]/.config/CBAL/.
 - [ ] arm architecture builds.
 - [ ] Specific directory for cfg.txt instead of the same as the executable.
 - [ ] /usr/bin search & run command. (useful for true async instead of using the & operand in terminal (which kill the process anyway when the terminal closes))